-When it comes to my utmost favourite seafood curry, I can never refuse Asam pedas ikan pari or sour and spicy sting ray curry.
-The base flavour of asam pedas is sour and spicy.
-Made with homemade blended spices, the curry uses a variety vegetables too to sweeten the flavour.
+When it comes to my favourite seafood curry, I can never refuse Asam pedas ikan pari or sour and spicy stingray curry.
+The base flavour of asam pedas is sourness and spiciness.
+Made with homemade blended spices, the curry uses a variety of vegetables to sweeten the flavour.

-The soft flesh of the stingray soaks up the curry perfectly, unlike other fishes.
+The soft flesh of the stingray soaks up the curry perfectly unlike other fishes.
 However, if it is not possible to obtain stingray or skate, replace it with any white fishes like red snapper or sea bass.
 A viewer prepared asam pedas with salmon and it worked just fine too!

 As the sourness of the dish is really important, you need to have tamarind pulp or tamarind paste, at least.
-A good balance of sourness, saltiness, sweetness and spiciness can make a good 'asam pedas' dish.
+A good balance of sourness, saltiness, sweetness and spiciness is all you need to make a good 'asam pedas' dish.

 Hence, I do not mind letting it sit for 2-3 hours after it is ready as the taste gets more flavourful as time passes.